Skip to main content

 A screenshot of a completed request for improvement in the Testlio platform.

 Once you’ve invited someone to complete a task, they receive an invitation via email.
 They can now accept or decline your task.
-As an Admin or Coordinator, you can see the invitation status in the Tasks module.
+As an Admin or Coordinator, you can see the invitation status in the Tasks module (click Tasks within the given workspace).

-• If the task has been declined by the original invitee, create a new task to invite someone else.
-(Tip: You can copy the instructions from the declined task description and re-use them when creating a new task.)
+If you invited someone specific to complete a task and they declined it, create a new task to invite someone else.
+Tip: You can copy the instructions from the declined task description and re-use them when creating a new task.

 Task Invitation Statuses